n3h3m/kirubai/content/2014-06-24-Is-it-good-for-the-man-to-be-alone.md

 >Genesis 2:18(NIV)
 The LORD God said, "It is not good **for the man** to be alone.
 I will make a helper suitable for him."

 Did you see the difference?
-Here KJV stands right and final.
-The loneliness Adam had that day is no way related to today's unmarried people have.
-Adam's loneliness is something God was not interested because Earth needs to be populated.
+For KJV and other more literal translations, the loneliness of Adam that day was no way related to today's state of being single.
+Adam's loneliness was something God didn't find good since populating the Earth was his major plan.
 ##Conclusion
 The herein discussion isn't about whether marriage is good or bad, Instead the loneliness of Gen 2:18 has less significance with marriage and more significance with reation process, which is slightly different from church's popular preaching.